dylanaraps/neofetch/README.md

 - `bash`
 - `busybox`

-Note: I recommend installing `termux` from the Play Store or FDroid.
+Note: I recommend installing `termux` from the Play Store or F-Droid.
 Termux provides you with a fully working Linux environment, doesn't require root acess and includes all dependencies.

 <!-- }}} -->